The First Federation Trust Board of Directors

-There are three other committees of the board of directors with delegated powers – the Admissions Committee, the Pupil/Staff Discipline Committee and the Appeals Committee – which meet as needed.
+There are four other committees of the board of directors with delegated powers, which are named according with their remit: the Admissions Committee (chair: Mr Alexander Walmsley), the CEO Performance Management Committee (chair: Mr Alexander Walmsley),the Pupil/Staff Discipline Committee (chair appointed for each meeting o ensure availability and impartiality) and the Complaints/Appeals Committee (chair appointed for each meeting o ensure availability and impartiality) – which meet as needed.

 Hub boards have delegated responsibilities but no delegated powers.
 Their remit is as follows:

 - To support and challenge senior education leaders for the educational performance of the hub schools and the progress made against the school specific improvement priorities;

 - To review detailed pupils’ progress and attainment data for the schools, and how they compare with national and Trust targets and with local, regional and national averages, for the whole schools and for specific sub-groups of pupils (e.g. Pupil Premium Children and SEN children);